brightspot/react-examples/graphql-schema-versioning/README.md

 npx brightspot types upload src
 ```

 The content types should now be updated.
 Navigate to the API.
-Go to the Menu => APIs and click on **Movie Endpoint** and then click save.
+Go to the Menu => Admin => APIs and click on **Movie Endpoint** and then click save.

-Head back to the graphql explorer and notice the new fields added to the schema for **Movie**.
+To check via Brightspot, head to the graphql explorer and notice the new fields added to the schema for **Movie**.

-## Step 6 GraphQL Schema Versions
+## Step 4 GraphQL Schema Versions via Brightspot

-After confirming with the GraphQL Explorer that the newly created fields are available, navigate back to the API.
-Go to the Menu => APIs
+Go to the Menu => Admin => APIs

 On the left rail, click on our **Movie Endpoint**.